Luke-Frazer/Zendesk-Coding-Challenge/README.md

 =---------------------------------------------------------------------------------------------------------------------------=

-FOR RUNNING IN THE COMMAND LINE AFTER INPUTING ENVIRONMENTAL VARIABLES:
+FOR RUNNING IN THE WINDOWS COMMAND PROMPT (CMD) AFTER INPUTING ENVIRONMENTAL VARIABLES:

 The code can be run using the javac and java command.
 For this reason, ensure the system has the Java jdk: `https://www.oracle.com/java/technologies/downloads/`.